JasonLocklin/Dissertation/VWM/MethodsResults.md

-an attempt at selecting the correct target colour ($P_T$), one of the distractor target colours ($P_{NT}$, in the two and three target conditions), or simply a guess ($P_G$), was calculated with the distribution-based model described in @Emrich2012.
-The values add to one, so in the one-target case, the probability of guessing is simply the inverse of the probability of correct target selection.
+an attempt at selecting the correct target colour ($P_T$), one of the distractor target colours ($P_{NT}$, in the two and three target conditions), or simply a guess ($P_G$), was calculated with the distribution-based model described in @Emrich2012 and @Bayes2009 (see figure tk).
+For each trial, the physical distance between the patient's response and the locations on the colour bar that would match each of the initial target colours was recorded.
+Using these distance measures a probabalistic model is computed that produces two or three estimates.

-FIXME: Was response precision calculated based on all trials, or only trials likely to be correct target selection?
-I assume the former.
-But should check.
+First, a probability that the participant indicated the correct target colour, $P_T$,  by the magnitude of the location on a gausian distribution centered around the exact target colour.
+If the trial type included more than one initial box, then a the probability the response is to a non-target, $P_{NT}$, is calculated in the same way.
+Lastly, the probability the patient guessed randomly is simply remainder (i.e., $P_G = 1 - (P_T - P_{NT})$.
+To compute an estimate of the precision of target responses, the $SD$ of the probability model used to compute the above three components was also recorded.
+This provides a measure of the spatial response precision of only those trials where the patient sucessfully recalls and reports a taret colour (i.e., $P_T$ and

-FIXME: I can give an explanation of the calculations if necissary.
+$P_{NT}$).

 For the covert orienting task, response times were recorded and means were calculated for each trial category for each participant.
 Cue-effect